The Hiramatsu Hotels & Resorts Kashikojima

 ROOM Executive Twin with Private Hot Spring These larger rooms feature a huge king-size bed as the centerpiece, and a large rotemburo open-air bath.
 Floor-to-ceiling windows look out onto a glade of sinuous trees and, beyond, to Ago Bay glimmering in the distance.
 The terrace is equipped with comfy chairs that are perfect for savoring ocean breezes in the cool of the Kashikojima evenings.
 In the evening, a fireplace can be lit to enhance the comforting atmosphere with a warm and relaxing light.

 The bath is a spacious and inviting tub made of fossiliferous sandstone and trimmed with granite.
 Sliding doors open onto the terrace to bring the natural world inside.
+REQUEST THIS ROOM -

 ROOM Executive Double with Private Hot Spring These larger rooms feature a huge king-size bed as the centerpiece, and a large rotemburo open-air bath.
 Floor-to-ceiling windows look out onto a glade of sinuous trees and, beyond, to Ago Bay glimmering in the distance.
 The terrace is equipped with comfy chairs that are perfect for savoring ocean breezes in the cool of the Kashikojima evenings.
 In the evening, a fireplace can be lit to enhance the comforting atmosphere with a warm and relaxing light.

 The bath is a spacious and inviting tub made of fossiliferous sandstone and trimmed with granite.
 Sliding doors open onto the terrace to bring the natural world inside.
+REQUEST THIS ROOM -

 ROOM Deluxe Twin These rooms are a bit smaller, but boast big, comfortable twin or double beds.
 Louvered shades let in a diffuse light, and slide aside to access a beautiful view over wooded hills to the bay and the island-dotted seascape that stretches to the horizon.
+REQUEST THIS ROOM

 FACILITIES &